andreiaamaral/wgs_analysis/Population_Structure_Analysis.md

 ```

-The following command uses BCFTools *reheader* feature to change the sample name to the corresponding file name.
+The following *for* loop command uses BCFTools *reheader* feature to change the sample name to the corresponding file name.
 Furthermore, it makes use of tabix to index the renamed file.

 ```
 for file in $(ls *filtered.vcf.gz); do bcftools reheader -s <(echo ${file/.vcf.gz}) -o ${file/.vcf.gz/.renamed.vcf.gz} $file; tabix -fp vcf ${file/.vcf.gz/.renamed.vcf.gz}; done